 Motivation

-The customer’s estimation of the quality of Internet access is based on the different parameters such as the latency of access to the Internet resource (e.g. time for opening a web page), the bit rate of access to the Internet resource (e.g. the download speed), etc. All these parameters characterize the opinion of customers about the quality of the Internet connection provided by fixed and mobile operators.
-However, the chain of access to the Internet resources is not limited by telecom operators and includes also internet service providers, content service providers, etc. Moreover, telecom operators (fixed and mobile) advertise the Internet speed connection which in the most cases is not guaranteed.
-As a result of all above facts customers are disappointed.
+The customer’s estimation of the quality of Internet access is based on the different parameters such as the latency of access to the Internet resource (e.g. time for opening a web page), the bit rate of access to the Internet resource (e.g. the download speed), etc. These and many other parameters [Y.1540] characterize the performance of networks and directly influence the opinion of customers about the quality of the Internet connection provided by fixed and mobile operators.
+However, the chain of access to the Internet resources is not limited by telecom operators and includes also internet service providers, content service providers, because the Internet is a system of computer networks providing worldwide connectivity among users and information sources.
+Telecom operators (fixed and mobile) may advertise a speed associated with the local connection which is not guaranteed between all hosts on the Internet.

 In this regard, the development of unified approach to measure the access speed to the Internet as well as an access speed to the Internet resources can become one of the most important issues for all ICT players (e.g. operators, regulators, Internet community, etc.) and especially for customers.

 For the time being there are many different ways to assess the rate of Internet speed but most of them are based on the estimation of speed between a customer and a server which belongs not to telecom operator or Regulator and located somewhere in Internet, in most cases outside of the customer’s country (e.g. speedtest.net, netztest.at, velocimetro.org, etc.).
+Also, there are currently no standardized metrics for Internet speed in the Recommendations of the ITU-T, and this topic is under study.

 This Recommendation describes test framework for Internet speed measurement, it was therefore designed targeting the end users of the fixed and mobile networks for the assessment of the Internet speed connection.
 Also it may be used by Regulators/Operators for the assessment of the Internet speed connection at the national level.